Master of Divinity

 Proficiency in scriptural interpretation and application.

-Personal spiritual formation.
+Personal spiritual growth and formation.

 "My experience as a student of the Johnnie Colemon Theological Seminary has been one of intellectual, spiritual and personal growth.
 I am grateful to have the opportunity of being among the first group of students to enroll and to be taught by such wonderful and knowledgeable professors."